Jaden-Rogers/Leapfrog-Jaden-Rogers/README.md

 # Leapfrog-Jaden-Rogers

-This is a game where the objective is to jump over your opponent as many times as possible and collect items.
+This is a game where the objective is to jump to the end of the obstacle course before your opponent does.
-Achieve 5 score to win!

 Player One Controls: